 Pop-up shops are temporary retail spaces that can last as little as one day, or up to a few months.
 Unlike a permanent store, pop-up stores are meant to be short-lived.
 You can use them as a proving ground for a physical location—as well as for certain products, or your marketing strategies, or anything else you want to test out in a low-stakes setting.

-If you’re still unsure about whether to invest your effort and earnings in a pop-up store, check out the following five financial advantages of giving it a shot:
+If you’re still unsure about whether to invest your effort and earnings in a pop-up store, check out the following six financial advantages of hosting a pop-up shop

 The most obvious reason to try a pop-up store before opening a permanent location is you can see for yourself whether investing in the latter would be worth it.